jcubic/jquery.terminal/README.md

 ### Example of usage (javascript interpreter)

-This is code that use low level, that give you full control of the comands, just pass anything that user type into a function.
+This is code that uses low level, giving you full control of the comands, just pass anything that user types into a function.

 ```javascript
 jQuery(function($, undefined) {